 Chapter 440, Florida Statutes, is Florida's workers' compensation law.
-It is the stated intent of the Legislature that the workers' compensation system be self-executing and for the law to be interpreted to "assure the guick and efficient delivery of disability and medical benefits to an injured worker and to facilitate the worker's return to gainful reemployment at a reasonable cost to the employer."
-For workrelated injuries, workers' compensation provides all medically necessary remedial treatment, care, and attendance, including medications, medical supplies, durable medical equipment, and prosthetics 18 and compensation for disability19 when the injury causes an employee to miss more than seven days of work.20 Workers' compensation is the injured employee's remedy for "compensable" workplace injuries.21 Employees generally cannot sue a covered employer for workplace injuries.22 The Division of Workers' Compensation within the Department of Financial Services (Division) provides regulatory oversight of Florida's workers' compensation system.
+It is the stated intent of the Legislature that the workers' compensation system be self-executing and for the law to be interpreted to "assure the quick and efficient delivery of disability and medical benefits to an injured worker and to facilitate the worker's return to gainful reemployment at a reasonable cost to the employer."
+For work-related injuries, workers' compensation provides all medically necessary remedial treatment, care, and attendance, including medications, medical supplies, durable medical equipment, and prosthetics and compensation for disability when the injury causes an employee to miss more than seven days of work.